 - NIST CSF.
 The National Institute of Standards Technology (NIST) Cybersecurity Framework provides a policy framework of computer security guidance for how private sector organizations can assess and improve their ability to prevent, detect, and respond to cyber attacks.

 - Type of Data Source.
-Event Type Templates allow you to easily run a general firewallVirtual or physical device designed to defend against unauthorized access to data, resources, or a private network.
+Event Type Templates enable you to easily run a general firewallVirtual or physical device designed to defend against unauthorized access to data, resources, or a private network.
 A firewall’s primary purpose is to create segregation between two or more network resources, blocking undesirable traffic between them., authentication, and other types of normalized queries that do not require you to build complex filters based on specific data source or event types.
 USM Anywhere supports these reports: Anomaly Detection, Antivirus, ApplicationA software program that performs some collection of tasks on a computer or some other programmable device., Application Firewall, AuthenticationProcess used to verify the identity of a user, user device, or other entity, usually through a username and password., Authentication and DHCPNetwork protocol used to dynamically distribute network configuration parameters, such as IP addresses, for interfaces and services., CloudThe use of many computers connected over a network to run multiple programs or applications at the same time, instead of running them on a local device or network.
 Application, Cloud Infrastructure, DNS Server, Data Protection, Database, Endpoint Protection, Endpoint Security, Firewall, IDSNetwork device or program that monitors network traffic and logs and reports suspicious network activity indicative of an intrusion., Infrastructure MonitoringProcess of collecting all device status and event information and processing normalized events for evidence of vulnerabilities, possible attacks, and other malicious activity., Intrusion DetectionSecurity system capability that attempts to detect actions that may compromise the confidentiality, integrity, or availability of a resource., Intrusion Prevention, Load Balancer, Mail Security, Mail Server, Management Platform, Network Access Control, Operating SystemSoftware that manages computer hardware resources and provides common services for computer programs.
 Examples include Microsoft Windows, Macintosh OS X, UNIX, and Linux., Other Devices, Proxy, Router, Router/Switch, Server, Switch, Unified Threat Management, VPN, Web Server, Wireless Security/Management.